MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 - Infrastructure
 - Network

 It might not be possible to develop a detailed list of assets and their status at this stage.
-In some cases, this relies on having tools installed, such as Microsoft Intune and Defender for Cloud Apps.
+In some cases, this inventory relies on having tools installed, such as Microsoft Intune and Defender for Cloud Apps.
 Simply begin the process.
 As you work through the other business scenarios, these inventories will become more complete.

 Ideally you can accomplish the following: